ufora/ufora/content/develop/01-build.md

 uses the Ufora shared-object.
 We first build with a stub version of the generated code, then run the code-generator (line 4) to produce the "real" code and then build again.
 The second build should be *much* faster.

+You only need to run `resetAxiomSearchFunction.py` when you build a clean repo for the first time, and you only need to run `rebuildAxiomSearchFunction.py` after pulling a new revision or if you makde changes to `AxiomSearch.cpp` or `AxiomSearch2.cpp` in `/ufora/Fora/Axioms/`.

 # Running the Ufora Services